aosnacz97/blue_crow_project/README.md

 # blue_crow_project
-A demo project for Blue Crow Sports Group
+A demo project for Blue Crow Sports Group (This project was made in a week and is super hacky and definitely some mistakes/inefficiencies)

 ## What is that csv?
 ### data.csv